trigosec/secure-product-model/assets/icons/README.md

 2. Check that the category in `assets.yml` is correct
 3. Ensure CSS category classes are properly applied

+### Broken icon appearing
+1. Check if the asset-specific SVG file exists in `assets/icons/`
+2. Verify the filename follows the pattern: `asset-{slug}.svg`
+3. Look at script warnings to identify missing files
+4. Create missing icons or check for typos in asset names

 ## Integration with assets.yml

 When adding new assets to your `assets.yml` file: